-One Stop for Writers is your creativity portal to one-of-a-kind tools and resources that will make planning, writing, and revising a story much easier.
-If you’ve not yet done so, Sign Up, navigate to the My Subscription page (via the Account tab), and choose the Free Trial option for two weeks of access.
+One Stop for Writers is your creativity portal to one-of-a-kind tools and resources that will make planning, writing, and revising a story much easier—especially if you follow our step-by-step Storyteller’s Roadmap!
+If you’ve not yet done so, Sign Up, then navigate to the My Subscription page (via the Account tab) and choose the Free Trial option for two weeks of access.
+To see some of the ways One Stop for Writers will change your storytelling game, take the tour below.

 Our site runs on any device, but for optimum results, we recommend using the latest version of Chrome, Firefox, Safari, or Edge.
 Navigation is devilishly easy but keep an eye out for these icons if you need extra help: